 From the Video in the Villages collection

-About Ashanika Villages
+About Ashanika Villages series

 Made by indigenous filmmakers, these inventive videos document a range of development projects, beliefs and cultural practices in indigenous communities of Acre, Brazil.
 We see how contemporary people have maintained some traditional practices and adopted new ones in these dynamic and diverse cultures.